-Greetings, and welcome to the Arma 3 "Tactics, Techniques, and Procedures Guide", developed for Shack Tactical and published in cooperation with Bohemia Interactive.
+Welcome to the Arma 3 "Tactics, Techniques, and Procedures Guide" (TTP3), developed for Shack Tactical and published in cooperation with Bohemia Interactive.
 I'd like to take a few minutes to talk about this guide, how it came to be, what's different between it and my prior guides for the Arma series, as well as all sorts of other preamble topics.
-Please bear with me for a bit – I believe that there are some important things to convey before we dive into the heart of the guide.
+Please bear with me for a bit - I believe that there are some important things to convey before we dive into the heart of the guide.

 Greetings!
 My name is Andrew Gluck, though you most likely know me by my online nick of Dslyecxi.
 I am the founder of the Arma community Shack Tactical, a community which has acted as the inspiration for this guide and each prior guide in the series.
-Over the course of our nearly eight years of existence, Shack Tactical – commonly shortened to just 'ShackTac' – has attempted to answer the question of how best to approach Arma and how best to harness the potential inherent in the series.
-Since the original Operation Flashpoint, this series has stood out as an incredibly deep and rewarding simulation, one deserving of the time we've collectively poured into learning, refining, and enjoying.
+Over the course of our nearly eight years of existence (ed: 14+ as of 2020), Shack Tactical - commonly shortened to just 'ShackTac' - has attempted to answer the question of how best to approach Arma and how best to harness the potential inherent in the series.
+Since the original Operation Flashpoint in 2001, this series has stood out as an incredibly deep and rewarding simulation, one deserving of the time we've collectively poured into learning, refining, and enjoying.

 My tactical guides have been created with the intention of spreading this knowledge beyond the confines of ShackTac, with the hope that the lessons we've learned and the doctrine we've created for ourselves will help to bring better gameplay experiences to anyone else operating in the environments of Arma.
 Having our guides - which we refer to simply as "the TTP" - has allowed us to acquire a community-wide understanding of military operations within Arma, regardless of whether any given participant had a military background.
 This has given us fantastic gaming experiences for many years, and it's my hope that this third iteration of our TTPs will help to spread this potential to a broad new Arma 3 playerbase.